 Finlandia is committed to opening safe for all.
-The systemic racism that contributed to the violent killing of George Floyd and other black Americans in the past weeks calls us to reaffirm Finlandia’s essential commitment to foster enduring positive change in how we think, act, and feel in matters of the self, others, and the wider world.
+The systemic racism that contributed to the violent killing of George Floyd and other black Americans calls us to reaffirm Finlandia’s essential commitment to foster enduring positive change in how we think, act, and feel in matters of the self, others, and the wider world.

 Finlandia is small.
 We are multi-colored.
 We are from various faith traditions and no faith traditions.
 We are rural and urban.
 We are gay and straight.
 We are local.
 We are from coast to coast and beyond.
 The common calling of ELCA Lutheran higher education urges the practice of radical hospitality, of service to neighbor, of bold questioning, and to love one another as God has loved us.
 We welcome all to learn from all so that all may flourish.
 Finlandia’s spiritual and intellectual tradition calls us to embrace and value each story, in order to more fully understand and celebrate our differentness and work toward a more just and peaceful world.
 To this we aspire.
 This is our shared vision.
 You are welcome here.

 Opening safe for all means thoughtfully and deliberately preparing for a year of honest talk, deeper reflection, and sustained action.
 This work may be unfamiliar and uncomfortable for many.
 We will not all hold similar convictions or draw the same conclusions.
 Perhaps the riskiest work of all is the journey inward; exploring and naming one’s own deeply seated motivations, assumptions, and fears.
 Finlandia is committed to accompanying you in your daring self-examination as well as in your unique self-expression.
 In all of this, our community’s speech and action will be life-giving, not life-diminishing.